FREE Gardening Programs for children ages 4-12 years old

 Activities are designed to promote a love of gardening, develop an appreciation for the environment, and cultivate the mind.

-The bounty raised from the garden will be donated to the Thurston County Food Bank.
+The bounty raised from the garden is donated to the Thurston County Food Bank.

-This program is designed for individuals, no large groups (i.e. day cares, youth groups, youth camps etc.)
+- This program is designed for individuals/families, no large groups (i.e. day cares, youth camps etc.)

 WSU Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local WSU Extension office.
 Reasonable accommodations will be made for persons with disabilities and special needs who contact Cori Carlton, Program Manager at cori.carlton@co.thurston.wa.us or 360-867-2162 at least two weeks prior to the event.